Freehold Conversion in DDA, Delhi

 5. Follow up and visiting DDA Office on your behalf

-6. Purchasing Stamp Papers for registration of Freehold Conveyance Deed
+6. Paying/Depositing Stamp Duty for registration of Freehold Conveyance Deed

 7. Getting the Conveyance Deed registered in the Sub Registrar Office